daily-co/react-native-daily-js-playground/README.md

 ![Image showing selecting "debuggerWorker" from the Console tab in the Chrome debugger](debuggerWorker-screenshot.png)

-Now you should be all set to use Chrome dev tools to view logged messages and run commands like you would on a website!
-(NOTE: you may have to reload the JavaScript a couple of times for the debugger to properly connect).
+Now you should be all set to use Chrome dev tools to view logged messages and run commands like you would on a website! (**Note**: you may have to reload the JavaScript a couple of times for the debugger to properly connect).

 To give yourself access to helpful globals from the console, uncomment the following block in `App.tsx`: